Web Scraping in 2026: Why AI-Generated Crawlers Are Winning

 This sparked a wave of AI-powered scraping tools in 2024 and 2025, with a compelling pitch: point an AI at any page, describe what you want, and get structured data back.
 The results were promising but limited.

 The good news: AI scrapers adapt.
-When a website redesigns, the AI recognizes that a "price" is still a "price" even if the CSS class changed.
+When a retailer redesigns their product page, the AI recognizes that a "price" is still a "price" even if the CSS class changed.
 A 2025 study found that LLM-powered scrapers required 70% less maintenance than traditional ones5.

 The bad news: Most vibe scraping tools run AI on every page.
-At 100 pages, that's elegant.
+At 100 product pages, that's elegant.
 At 10,000 pages, it's slow.
-At 1 million pages, the costs become prohibitive.
+At 1 million pages (a typical product catalog crawl), the costs become prohibitive.
 You're paying for compute-intensive AI inference on every extraction when the underlying logic rarely changes.

 The first generation of vibe scraping solved the adaptability problem by creating a new one: economics that simply don't work at enterprise scale.